 1. Project title:

 2. Lead agency name and address:

-2 Contact warran and whom a number:

-3. Contact person and phone number:
+- 3. Contact person and phone number:

-4. - Project location:
+- Project location: \\\\\\

-5. Project sponsor's name and address:
+- 5. Project sponsor's name and address:

-6. General plan designation: 7.
+- 6. General plan designation: 7.
 Zoning:

-8. Description of project: (Describe the whole action involved, including but not limited to later phases of the project, and any secondary, support, or off-site features necessary for its implementation.
-Attach additional sheets if necessary.)

-9. Surrounding land uses and setting: Briefly describe the project's surroundings:

-10. Other public agencies whose approval is required (e.g., permits, financing approval, or participation agreement.)
+- 8. Description of project: (Describe the whole action involved, including but not limited to later phases of the project, and any secondary, support, or off-site features necessary for its implementation.
+Attach additional sheets if necessary.) - 9.
+Surrounding land uses and setting: Briefly describe the project's surroundings: - 10.
+Other public agencies whose approval is required (e.g., permits, financing approval, or participation agreement.)